 When guests are booking vacation rentals quite in advance, they usually plan to stay for a longer period.
 This is useful for filling up your calendar with longer bookings far out and allows a regular 2 or the 3-night minimum in the main booking window (depending on your location).

-Using this strategy, you can specify a minimum night’s length and specify how many days far out this should become active.
-For example, if your guest is booking your property 6 months in advance, they have to book the property for at least 7 days.
+Using this strategy, you can specify a minimum night’s length and specify how many days far out this setting should apply.
+For example, if your guest is booking your property 6 months in advance, they must book the property for at least 7 days.

-How do you set Minimum Length of Stay Restrictions on PriceLabs?
+How do you set Minimum Stay Restrictions on PriceLabs?

-Now that you understand how to use different strategies according to your market let’s talk about how you can set minimum stay restrictions.
-With PriceLabs, you can set up rules for applying default minimum night requirements, and apply special minimum night rules for last-minute bookings, orphan-day / gap-day bookings, and far-out bookings.
+With PriceLabs, you can set up rules for applying default minimum night requirements and custom minimum night rules for last-minute bookings, orphan-day / gap-day bookings, and far-out bookings.

-- Go to the “Edit” button on the Customizations panel when reviewing prices for a listing.
+1. Go to the “Edit” button on the Customizations panel in the Pricing Dashboard

 There are two sub-options available here:

-- If you have an appropriate min-stay profile saved on your account, you can use that profile instead of entering all the fields again (more on min-stay profiles later in this article!).
+- If you have an appropriate min-stay profile saved on your account, you can use that profile instead of entering all the fields again.
 This option is more useful for those who already have profiles made on PriceLabs.
-If you are new, you will use the second option.
+If you are new, use the second option.

-Default Min Stay Rule: This is the default setting.
-It is applied to any dates that don’t have one of the special rules that can be applied as an exception (as I mentioned earlier, you can set different restrictions for different dates).
+This is the default setting.
+It is applied to all dates that don’t have one of the special rules that can be applied as an exception.

 - Length of Gap: For any gap of the length specified in the box (in the example above, gaps between 1 and 4 days), we will set the minimum to be the same as the length of the gap.
 If you are using a value-based default minimum stay, this will change the daily rates of the orphan period to meet your required booking value.